 Monica also contributed to the guide by writing the section on “Trauma-informed Practices” and asked TXICFW Communications Coordinator, Kate Mckerlie to produce a video promoting the guide.

-You can access the full guide on the Texas Children’s Commission Website.
+You can access the full guide here.
 Please share this guide with faculty and staff in Texas higher education

 Check out the promo video below!